By Vadim Birstein

 After Stalin’s death on March 5, 1953, Beria, the new MVD Minister, merged the MGB and MVD into one big MVD.
 This MVD existed only for a year.
 After Beria’s arrest in June 1953, Sergei Kruglov became MVD Minister.
 It seems that some archival materials were destroyed at that time.
 But after the KGB creation, in July 1954, Serov was put in charge, on Nikita Khrushchev’s order, of the destruction of MGB archival materials on a large scale.
 At first Beria’s personal archive and part of Stalin’s archive were destroyed, then the entire former MGB Archive was reviewed for elimination.
 There is no mention of this large-scale destruction of archival materials under his leadership in Serov’s memoir.
 This is one reason to question his statements about archival documents.

 Despite Khrushchev’s order, Serov ordered some special archival documents preserved.
-In the memoir, Serov does not mention that in 1954 the file of Raoul Wallenberg’s long-time cell mate, the German Nazi diplomat Willy Rödel, was placed in the KGB Archive for permanent secret archiving.
+In the memoir, Serov does not mention that in 1954 the file of Raoul Wallenberg’s long-time cell mate, the German Nazi diplomat and intelligence man Willy Rödel, was placed in the KGB Archive for permanent secret archiving.
 The same thing happened to the file with the materials of the secret MGB toxicological laboratory (Laboratory no. 1) headed by Grigory Mairanovsky.
 Serov mentions Mairanovsky, but not this file, which is apparently still kept in the FSB Central Archive, in his memoir.

 Serov’s claim that “Mairanovsky and workers of his special laboratory” were interrogated about Wallenberg’s “liquidation”, i.e. execution, is not documented anywhere.
 From February 1953 on, Mairanovsky was held in Vladimir Prison, after he was sentenced to 10-years imprisonment.
 In August 1953, he was brought to Moscow and interrogated several times regarding Beria’s case.
 On March 13, 1954, he was interrogated again, but it’s not known if the killing of Wallenberg was discussed.
-According to the records on his Prisoner Card in Vladimir Prison, the next time he was brought to Moscow was in June 1956, for a reconsideration of his case.
+According to the records on his Prisoner Card in Vladimir Prison, the next time he was brought to Moscow in June 1956, for a reconsideration of his case.
 But the Presidium of the USSR Supreme Council did not alter his sentence.

 In his book, Bance claims that Serov named some of Mairanovsky’s co-workers, but does not give a citation with Mairanovsky’s name (Bance.
 Liquidation, p.
 198):